Enalean/tuleap/plugins/git/README-http.txt

 Apache configuration
 --------------------
-Copy the snippet in plugins/git/etc/httpd/git.conf.dist into /etc/http/conf/httpd.conf just after main virtualhost definition (ie. before svn and home pages)
+Copy the snippet in plugins/git/etc/httpd/git.conf.dist into /etc/http/conf/ssl.conf just after main virtualhost definition

 -> you will need to adapt the authentication.
 By default it's mysql based but you might want to use ldap or perl depending of your setup.